-- The statutory national SENCo qualification has been achieved by the SENDCo, Helen Pinney.
-Our SENCO has five years experience in this role and manages SEN provision alongside leading maths, our mental health action plan and acting as Deputy Designated Safeguarding Lead. - We have a team of Teaching Assistants and Higher Level Teaching Assistants who are trained to deliver SEN provision.

-- Ongoing records of CPD on SEN are kept by the school.
+- The statutory national SENDCo qualification has been achieved by the SENDCo, Helen Pinney.
+Our SENDCo has six years experience in this role and manages SEND provision alongside leading maths, and acting as Deputy Designated Safeguarding Lead and Senior Mental Health Lead. - We have a team of Teaching Assistants and Higher Level Teaching Assistants who are trained to deliver SEND provision.
+They have regular Continued Professional Development sessions to ensure their skills are up-to-date. - Ongoing records of CPD on SEND are kept by the school.
 All teaching staff receive regular training on the best possible practice for children with SEND.
 This is provided through INSET days, meetings with external agencies, consultations and staff meetings. - Our staff have been trained using the EEF best practice guidance for children with Special Educational Needs in Mainstream settings.
-More information can be found here: https://educationendowmentfoundation.org.uk/education-evidence/guidance-reports/send This ensures that all children receive quality first teaching using the best available research and resources. - Some staff receive specific training for their area of specialisation such as working with the Maths Hub, English Hub. - Some staff receive additional training from external agencies such as LBAT or the Speech and Language Service (see local offer for list of agencies) - Subject leaders have compiled a list of ways children can be supported to access their subject areas; - Each year team has a copy of the guidance document Ordinarily Available Inclusive Practice (Ordinarily Available Inclusive Practice (OAIP) Tools for schools) to support them with making adaptations for individual children. - Our support staff receive regular training (twice a month) to ensure they are well prepared to support teachers in the classroom. - The SENDCo delivers training to schools in the local area on SEND provision in mainstream schools.
+More information can be found here: https://educationendowmentfoundation.org.uk/education-evidence/guidance-reports/send This ensures that all children receive quality first teaching using the best available research and resources. - Some staff receive specific training for their area of specialisation such as working with the Maths Hub, English Hub. - Some staff receive additional training from external agencies such as LBAT or the Speech and Language Service (see local offer for list of agencies) - Subject leaders have compiled a list of ways children can be supported to access their subject areas - Each year group team has a copy of the guidance document Ordinarily Available Inclusive Practice (Ordinarily Available Inclusive Practice (OAIP) - Tools for schools) to support them with making adaptations for individual children. - The SENDCo has delivered training to schools in the local area on SEND provision in mainstream schools.